raquelmrti/itacademy-vue-sprint-8/README.md

 **✏️ Notes**:

 - I used Axios to make the API call.
 Axios makes it even easier to consume APIs since it automatically transforms the data received to JSON.
 - I stored the logic for the API call in a separate service file, `StarWarsService.js`.
-I learned this from [this video by GOGODEV](https://www.youtube.com/watch?v=tTRICbkGHoU&list=PLDllzmccetSNgykILXnHMeuO-y-gRcF-i&index=9), although he wrote a class while I decided to go for a functional approach.
+I learned this from [this video by GOGODEV](https://www.youtube.com/watch?v=tTRICbkGHoU&list=PLDllzmccetSNgykILXnHMeuO-y-gRcF-i&index=9), although he wrote a class while I decided to go for a functional approach (Edit: later I ended up switching to a class, too).
 It's good practice to keep the presentation layer (components, views) and data access layer (APIs, databases) separate!

 ##### ✅ Finished: 17/05/2023

+**— Exercise 2**

+- Show individual starship information when the user clicks on one of the starships from the list.
+For this, I had to take the id of the starship from the URL and make an API call that retrieves information of the starship with the corresponding id.

+**✏️ Notes**:

+- Since I'm using Pinia, I removed the service file and instead moved the API call functions to a store, as well as other data.
+- Some starships don't have an image and it caused the `img src` not to work.
+To solve this, I used the `@error` event handler which triggers when an external file doesn't load.
+I passed it a function that sets the source to that of a placeholder image.

+##### ✅ Finished: 22/05/2023

 ---